 As if to confirm my fears, I met a young couple who had taken the boat to one of the hides I passed on the way, just for an hour's jungle experience.
 They stopped for a chat, sounded suitably impressed at my progress, and watched amazed as I wrung out the bottom of my T-shirt.
 'Have you been swimming?' the girl asked.
 I just laughed.

-This isn't a whinge; trekking into the jungle and moaning about the weather would be like visiting a big city and moaning about the crowds, but the rain in tropical jungle deserves a mention.
+This isn't a whinge; trekking into the rain forest and moaning about the weather would be like visiting a big city and moaning about the crowds, but the rain in tropical jungle definitely deserves a mention.

 You first hear it as a rustle in the treetops; it sounds like a gentle breeze.
 As it gets heavier it becomes obvious that this is no breeze, it's something more tangible, but on the jungle floor nothing reaches you, except maybe the odd leaf loosened by the downpour.
 The only signs of rain are increased humidity, a dimming of the already dim light, the crashing of branches tumbling to the ground and the rumbling of distant thunder, sounds which aren't too dissimilar.

 But step into a gap in the jungle, where normally you would be greeted by a tantalising glimpse of the sky and a confirmation that there is still a world out there, and you'll really notice the rain.
 It comes in bursts, bursts so heavy that as soon as it starts raining, the rivers begin to flow with brownish water and the mud becomes a death trap.
 It's almost scary, especially when rain brings out the following nasties...

 As I have said many times before, every park has its resident pest, be it the dingo, the rat, the monkey or the sandfly, but in Taman Negara it's the leech.